Qredence/Agentic-Kernel/docs/tasks.md

 5. [x] Create a task decomposition system for breaking complex tasks into subtasks
 6. [x] Develop a consensus mechanism for multi-agent decision making
 7. [x] Implement a feedback loop system for agent learning and improvement
-8. [ ] Create a conflict resolution mechanism for handling disagreements between agents
+8. [x] Create a conflict resolution mechanism for handling disagreements between agents
-9. [ ] Develop a trust and reputation system for agent interactions
+9. [x] Develop a trust and reputation system for agent interactions
-10. [ ] Implement a coordination protocol for synchronizing agent activities
+10. [x] Implement a coordination protocol for synchronizing agent activities
+11. [x] Create an example multi-agent system using Google ADK framework

 ## A2A Architecture Foundation